iPhone 11 rumors: Everything Apple could announce Tuesday

 Confirmed: Apple to host launch event on Sept.
 10

 It's official.
 Apple will host an event on Tuesday, Sept.
 10 at 10 a.m.
-PT, at the Steve Jobs Theater in Cupertino, California.
+PT, at the Steve Jobs Theater on Apple's campus in Cupertino.
 The company usually announces new phones in mid-September, and CNET correctly predicted that the big day would fall on the 10th this year.
 There were hints, too: iHelpBR (via MacRumors) dug into the iOS 13 beta code and found a screenshot of the iPhone calendar showing that particular date, echoing a similar image found ahead of last year's launch date.

 Read more: Here's when Apple will announce the 2019 iPhones